 … I have [insert colour] hair?

 Gyaru is one of the most versatile styles I’ve seen when it comes to hair (thank goodness) and although black isn’t the most popular colour it’s still do-able, and anything other than black is completely fine!
-Black Diamond members are known for their crazy blend of hair colours and they rock it!
+All I would say though is that dark-hair doesn’t exactly come to mind when you think about gyaru, so you might have to do things like go for more dramatic makeup and hairstyles.
+I don’t know if I mentioned it before, but gyaru is the overall aesthetic; it isn’t just limited to one thing.

 … I’m over 20?